genoni-studio/nextjs-tailwind-4/README.md

 ### Option 2

-This uses the more modern [`light-dark()` CSS function](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark) and is easier to parse.
+This uses the more modern [`light-dark()` CSS function](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/light-dark), which has [good browser support](https://caniuse.com/?search=light-dark), and is easier to grep and troubleshoot.
 It also makes forcing modes easier.

 ```css
 :root {